Using content feeds in Buffer

 In this article:

-1. Creating content collections
+1. Creating new content collections

 2. Renaming collections